mkamilgok/simpleChat/README.md

 This project is the implementation of simple chat application server.

 - I have never used Node.js, Express, Mongoose before, but I was planning to learn it.
 That's why through this project first I learned all of these technologies(Node.js , Express Framework, Mongoose and Authentication with Passport.js) and then implemented naively for this application.
+Definitely, the code would be more modularized & organized but these were my baby steps with these tech stack.
-I managed to implement a REST API but I couldn't integrate websockets to the application.
+- I managed to implement a REST API but I couldn't integrate websockets to the application.

 - Although I tried to dockerize app, I couldn't test it because my Windows Home Edition is not able to install Docker.